Skip to main content

 The best castles in Wales

-Cutting a megalithic figure on the Monmouthshire countryside, Raglan Castle features turrets, moats and a Tudor tours and falconry days.
+Cutting a megalithic figure on the Monmouthshire countryside, Raglan Castle features turrets, moats and Tudor tours and falconry days.

 SVW-C47-1617-0003